“For where two or three gather in my name, there am I with them”

-Our chaplaincy is a community of seven churches, each with its own distinct character, style and pattern of meetings.
+Our chaplaincy is a community of six churches, each with its own distinct character, style and pattern of meetings.
 We are part of the Church of England Diocese in Europe, though as an English-speaking community in France we are pleased to welcome Christians from a variety of different denominations.
 The chaplaincy is geographically very large, so each church is shaped and formed within the community where it meets.
 However, we are all members of the same family and we work together to live hopeful, meaningful lives and to share the love of God with those who we meet.

 Speaking and listening to God -

 Prayer is the starting point for every element of the Christian life - God loves it when we talk to him!
 We take seriously the need to apply God’s Word to our lives, and to consider carefully what it means for us.
 Each of our church congregations is supported by home groups, bible study groups and prayer groups.
 If you visit us in any of our churches, you will find a family rooted in prayer and eager to support you as you grow in your own faith.

 As members of the Church of England, we understand that our salvation - the promise of a place in Heaven, is given to us freely because of Jesus’ victory over sin and death.
 There is nothing we can do to earn or add to that.

 We believe also, that by loving and serving others, we can show the light of Jesus Christ in a dark and damaged world.
 Our loving and serving points others to God.

 As our faith shapes our lives and decisions, we share a strong commitment to being a community where each member is involved in the life of the church as a family and we support and encourage one another in this.

 Christians are encouraged in generosity of time, money and talents.
 People from our chaplaincy are ‘hands on’ and willing to try new things; members of our churches are engaged in many ways in their local communities, working in Jesus’ name to bring hope and transformation.